 You’ve cooled it down.
 You’ve given it some moisture.
 And now it’s time to give it an extra-special present – protection from the harsh world outside.

-Let this treatment be a superhero for your scalp, using its trademarked technologies – like BioAmp and Glyco-Shield – as a utility belt for your barnet.
+One of the best hair growth products out their, with trademarked technologies – like BioAmp and Glyco-Shield – doing some great things for your scalp.
 No harsh environmental effects here, not even the sun; the SPF in this baby’s got you covered.

 Apply to damp hair in small sections.
 Although if you’ve as little hair as I do, you probably don’t need to bother with separate sections – just the one will do. 😉 Leave it to do its heroic work as you go about your day.
 Yay!